Bridging factor and sparse models: Proof of the Theorems

-The proof is an adaption of the proof of Theorem 4 and Corollary 1 in \cite{FLM2013}, henceforth FLM, to include the estimation error in the sample covariance matrix.
+The proof is an adaption of the proof of Theorem 4 and Corollary 1 in \cite{FLM2013}, henceforth FLM, to accommodate (i) the serial dependency (strong mixing sequences), (ii) polynomial tails, and (iii) the estimation error in the sample covariance matrix.
 For part (a), we use expression (A.1) in \cite{Bai2003} to obtain the following identity